Asylum: What Makes a Case Strong or Weak?

 Assistant Manager

-Annie was born in the Democratic Republic of the Congo, where she followed a life devoted to philanthropic and religious works.
-She arrived in the US with just seven English words and no relatives and worked as an immigration specialist.
-She is an Accredited Representative, fluent in French and Lingala, and has secured asylum for more than 15 applicants.
+Annie, born in the Democratic Republic of the Congo, is an Accredited Representative fluent in French and Lingala, who has secured asylum for more than 15 applicants.

 Su Su Htet Kyaw